Home Recipes Second courses Children's menu or what to feed your child

 • Try to provide a variety of dishes.

-• The number of meals is 4-5 times a day - breakfast, lunch, dinner and one or two "snacks", with an interval of 3-4 hours.
+• The number of meals is 4-5 times a day - breakfast, lunch, dinner and one or two snacks, with an interval of 3-4 hours.

-• Lunch is the first, second and third.
+• Lunch is first, second and third.
 Offer your child salad, soup, meat (fish) with a vegetable or cereal side dish.

 What children should not eat